Skip to content

 Jack is also able to bring to bear his knowledge of private international law acquired through involvement in non-PI cases, including:

-• representing buyers of land situated in The Gambia in a dispute against the sellers; and,
+• Representing buyers of land situated in The Gambia in a dispute against the sellers; and,

-• advising a shipping company in a dispute arising out of the import of instant noodles into Scotland.
+• Advising a shipping company in a dispute arising out of the import of instant noodles into Scotland.

 Clinical Negligence